atharv-kopparthi/Raspberry-Pi-Wifi-Repeater/README.md

  - can share internet between eth0 and wlan0, can be config to share with wlan1 or ...

 Introduction:
-- This tutorial will guide you steps to setup the Wifi module of raspberry pi 3 or 4 work with Station and Access Point mode, you can easily switch between station mode and AP mode.
+- This guide will help you use your RPI as a wifi repeater!

+ **IMPORTANT NOTICE**
+ You must have a Raspberry Pi 3,4 to complete this project!
+ You can use other models but you will need a wifi dongle!
+ The setup for the dongle will not be included!
+ ****

 Setup:
 ```bash
 git clone https://github.com/atharv-kopparthi/Raspberry-Pi-Wifi-Repeater.git